nodejs/community-committee/README.md

+# This Committee is Retired ❤️

+The Node.js Community Committee has been retired.
+You can find the blog post with details [here](https://nodejs.org/en/blog/announcements/retiring-the-node-js-community-committee/).

 # Community Committee

 The Community Committee is a top-level committee in the Node.js Project focused on community-facing efforts.
 For details on how we operated, read the [Community Committee Charter].